christophherr/prometheus/README.md

 4. The autoloader is 'fed' from two config files found in `config/autoload-admin-files.php` and `config/autoload-nonadmin-files.php`.
 5. Woocommerce and additional Customizer functionality are deactivated but can easily be activated by uncommenting the files in the autoloader config.
 6. AdSense settings are deactivated in `admin/remove-adsense.php` and in `customizer/remove-adsense.php`.
-7. Sass partials are located in `scss`.
-I might remove the folder structure and just use partials.
+7. The Sass partials for the theme are located in `scss`.
+    The Sass partials for Woocommerce are located in `/lib/plugins/woocommerce/scss`.
 8. Print styles are commented out in `scss/styles.scss`.
 9. Basic Gulp commands are available to lint and compile Sass, minify the stylesheet, lint and minify the JavaScript files.
     You can either just type `gulp` in a terminal window or take a look at the available commands in `gulpfile.js`.